anttisalonen/progbook/rst/shop5.rst

 * The order ID is shown
 * A table listing all the products for the order is shown
-* This page includes a *form*; the user can select a number of products using the checkboxes and submit the selection to the server by pressing the button labeled "Return"
+* This page includes a *form*; the user can select a number of products using the check boxes and submit the selection to the server by pressing the button labelled "Return"

-We should have a grip on displaying the order ID and the table without the checkboxes by now.
-We can put together a form that sends the contents of the checkboxes as well as the order ID using e.g. the following HTML:
+We should have a grip on displaying the order ID and the table without the check boxes by now.
+We can put together a form that sends the contents of the check boxes as well as the order ID using e.g. the following HTML:

 .. code-block:: html
     :linenos: